 1. Pack an emergency and comfort kit.

-Think of your emergency kit as your life raft.
-It will help you stay afloat whilst you wait for your roadside assistance provider.
+Firstly, think of your emergency kit as your life raft.
+In addition, it will help you stay afloat whilst you wait for your roadside assistance provider.

-Your emergency kit should include jumper cables, an empty petrol can, reflectors, a spare tire and basic tools.
-In your emergency kit you should have the numbers of your emergency contacts, your roadside assistance provider and your insurance company.
-Always keep a copy of a street directory in your kit, in case your GPS runs out of battery.
+Furthermore, your emergency kit should include jumper cables, an empty petrol can, reflectors, a spare tire and basic tools.
+Additionally, in your emergency kit you should have the numbers of your emergency contacts, your roadside assistance provider and your insurance company.
+Furthermore, always keep a copy of a street directory in your kit, in case your GPS runs out of battery.

-Think of the comfort kit as the snacks you eat on the life raft.
+Moreover, think of the comfort kit as the snacks you eat on the life raft.
 Water is your main priority.
 Pack multiple litres and even more for long trips in remote areas.
-Store plenty of snacks that can be eaten during your wait for help.
+Finally, store plenty of snacks that can be eaten during your wait for help.

 2. Get your car serviced

-Ensuring that your car is in top condition is the most effective way to prevent a break down.
-Even new cars can run into trouble from time to time, so book in a car service to ensure your car is running smoothly before your trip.
+Firstly, ensuring that your car is in top condition is the most effective way to prevent a car break down.
+Furthermore, even new cars can run into trouble from time to time, so book in a car service to ensure your car is running smoothly before your trip.

 1. Move your car to the side of the road